 Evaluating Sources of Information

-Whether you are reading the news or working on a research project, it is important to evaluate sources of information with a close, critical eye.
+Whether you are reading the news or working on a research project, you should use a critical eye.
 Evaluating sources helps you judge whether information is reliable and trustworthy or faulty and misleading.
 In today's volatile media environment, those distinctions often blur, making it more difficult to discern credible sources from deceptive ones.

 But fear not.
 You can apply the evaluation checklist at the bottom of the activity to test the reliability of any source.
 The more questions you can answer with "yes," the more likely it is you're working with a trustworthy source.